serving the Bay Area with quality classical music since 1988

 Sandra Wright Shen, piano soloist

-Tickets are available for purchase at the door beginning one hour prior to showtime.
+Tickets are available for purchase at the box office at the Mtn.
+View Center for the Performing Arts, beginning one hour prior to showtime.

 Sandra Wright Shen has been described as a classical "pianist of the first order" and a "heartstopping beauty".
 With her passion, musicality, and inspiration, she aims to move hearts through music.